jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Internet Age Needs a New Philosophy

 For our society to see the big picture again, we need a new philosophy.
 One that looks ahead towards the boundless horizon of the Internet Age.
 One that considers the work of protagonists like Tesla, SpaceX, Blue Origin, as a sneak peek for the wondrous future each person should be building now, bit by bit.

-I've studied this topic for years.
-Academically, at the University of Toronto, I worked on political philosophy, history, and innovation.
-But I learned far more on the frontline as a projectionist, contractor, line worker, account manager, claims adjuster, and especially when inventing a digital tool for an Industrial Age industry.
-I wrote this book to my fellow people on Main Street today; here's how we fix our problems and win the game.

-You'll like it best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.
+You'll like _Techvolution_ best, if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.

 Because you'll understand most of today's problems are—with digital technology—quite simple engineering problems.
 We don't have to invent impossible technology like time-travel to solve road traffic, personal loneliness, or rising health-care costs.